 There have been deliberate attempts to bring concepts from digital circuit design into the field [3, 4, 5, 20, 19, 22, 21].
-Prior work has established mechanisms for implementing specific computational constructs: logical operations such as copying, comparing and incrementing/decrementing [15]; programming constructs such as "for" and "while" loops [16]; arithmetic operations such as multiplication, exponentiation and logarithms [15, 16]; and signal processing operations such as filtering [9, 13].
+Prior work has described a computational constructs for chemical reaction networks: logical operations such as copying, comparing and incrementing/decrementing [15]; programming constructs such as "for" and "while" loops [16]; arithmetic operations such as multiplication, exponentiation and logarithms [15, 16]; and signal processing operations such as filtering [9, 13].
 Building on this prior work, we present a general methodology for implementing synchronous sequential computation.